-Everyone loves the “Ooh and Ahh” factor of a large, opulent kitchen design.
-But let’s face it, most of us can’t afford to blow out an exterior wall to accommodate the size of a massive kitchen.
-So when it comes to a small kitchen design–there are some tricks to make the tiny space live large.
+Everyone loves the “Ooh and Ahh” factor of a large, opulent kitchen.
+But let’s face it, most of us can’t afford to blow out an exterior wall to accommodate a massive space.
+So when it comes to small kitchen design there are some tricks to make a tiny space live large.

-“The space should be as flexible as possible,” says Neil Kelly Design Consultant, Joel Fraley.
-“Since you don’t have the luxury of multiple ‘zones’, the space should be designed to adapt to prep, cooking, cleaning, and entertaining as much as possible,” he says.
+Your small kitchen space should be as flexible as possible.
+Since you don’t have the luxury of multiple ‘zones’, the space should be designed to adapt — for prep, cooking, cleaning, and entertaining — as much as possible.

 Focus On Color

-Small Kitchen Design: See The Light
+See The Light

 Natural light in a space also helps make it feel larger.
 As far as artificial light, Herring says have a combination of the four types of lighting and avoid having just one big light hanging from the ceiling in a kitchen.
 Spotlights under cabinets provide light to the countertops and eliminate dark corners.
 Accent lighting can be used to illuminate darker niches.